Bulgarian anti-helicopter mines: AHM-200-1

 The AHM-200-1 weighs 90 kilograms.
-Like the AHM-200 it consists of two sections, a large circular fragmentation warhead with a filling of ball bearings, and a horizontal section with five Misznay Schardin effect plate charges.
+Like the AHM-200 it consists of two sections, a large circular fragmentation warhead with a filling of ball bearings, and a horizontal section with five Misnay–Schardin effect plate charges.
 The two sections are mounted on a sturdy tripod with a sensor mounted above that contains a Doppler radar fuze and an acoustic fuze.
 The mine has an effective range of about 100 meters.

 AHM-200-2

 The AHM-200-2 weighs 90 kilograms, and is similar to the AHM-200-1, except that it uses a rectangular fragmentation warhead that produces 1,960 fragments.